cmbi/SUsPECT/README.md

 ### Perform TALON analysis

 The long-read transcriptome should preferably be processed with [TALON](https://github.com/mortazavilab/TALON) before running this pipeline.
-The idprefix argument given in ```talon_initialize_database``` and the gtf file output from the ```talon_create_GTF``` step are both used as input for this pipeline.
+The gtf file output from the ```talon_create_GTF``` step is used as input for this pipeline.

-We are currently adapting the pipeline to accept TAMA/SQANTI3 output.
-Stay tuned.
+Is your long-read transcriptome analyzed with a different software that uses a different output format, and would you like to see this pipeline take it as input?
+Let us know.

 ### Run the Nextflow pipeline: ORF prediction, VEP annotation and PolyPhen scores

 VEP parameters should be configured using `VEP/nf_config/vep.ini.template`.
-A custom file can be handled to the pipeline, e.g. `--vep_config custom/vep.ini`.
+If you have other parameters to pass to VEP, such as a particular VEP cache version, a custom file with these parameters can be passed to the pipeline with the vep_config argument.
+Example: `--vep_config custom/vep.ini`.

 To start running the Nextflow pipeline, run the following code with your input: